-Hong Kong is quite simply one of the most interesting places on this earth.
-It is a melting pot of cultures and landscapes, a vibrant metropolis of people from all backgrounds living side by side in ‘Asia’s World City’.
-Since the day China regained sovereignty and Britannia departed from the waters of Victoria Harbour, the city has continued to evolve and develop at breakneck speed.
+Since the day China regained sovereignty and Britannia departed from the waters of Victoria Harbour, Hong Kong has continued to evolve and developed at breakneck speed.
 It has embraced the modern world while at the same time continuing to ooze traditional Chinese character and historical charm.

 Today Hong Kong is home to one of the world’s biggest international trading posts, a powerful manufacturing base, and a thriving financial center.
 It attracts ex-pats from all over the world, and the city has become a melting pot of cultures and landscapes, a vibrant metropolis where people from all backgrounds live side by side.